slowproj/slowdash/Applications/SlowDrip/FirstMeshWalkthrough/docs/README.md

 docker compose up
 ```
 Wait for RabbitMQ to become ready (approximately 30 seconds).
 Then open a web browser and navigate to `http://localhost:18881`.
-On the SlowDash home page, the top right panel ("SlowDash, SlowPlot, SlowCruise") has one icon titled "randomWalk-control".
+On the SlowDash home page, the "SlowDash, SlowPlot, SlowCruise" panel (top right) has one icon titled "randomWalk-control".
 Clicking it will open a layout as shown in the screenshot above.

 To stop, press `Ctrl+C` in the terminal.
 Run `docker compose down` before running another example.